Sampaguitas/eslint-plugin-codesink/docs/rules/no-hardcoded-credentials.md

-# CWE-798: Use of Hard-coded Credentials
+# Prevent hard-coded credentials (no-hardcoded-credentials)

 The software contains hard-coded credentials, such as a password or cryptographic key, which it uses for its own inbound authentication, outbound communication to external components, or encryption of internal data.